 The Rohl faucet warranty is about at the standard for faucet warranties in North America.
 Rohl will replace a defective part and even a whole defective faucet if necessary, for the "lifetime" of the original owner.
 The term lifetime is not defined, which means, under the law in most states, that the warranty lasts literally until the original owner dies.
 The written warranty we have reviewed does not even begin to comply with the Magnuson-Moss Act, and its restrictive provisions would probably be held unenforceable in most states.

 Customer service seems to be spotty.
 We have had a handful of complaints about Rohl's warranty service being unresponsive and not very prompt at returning e-mails or telephone calls.
 Our test of the company's service was satisfactory, however.
 The Better Business Bureau has received no complaints about the company.
 Rohl is not accredited by the BBB.

-If you have had an experience with a Rohl or Perrin & Rowe faucet, — good, bad or indifferent — that you would like to share, or you know anything about Rohl's alleged U.S. manufacturing, please contact us or post a comment below.
+We are continuing to research the company.
+If you have experience with Rohl faucets, good, bad or indifferent, we would like to hear about it, so please contact us or post a comment below.